Multinomial Link Models: More on existing infeasibility issue

-where $s,t=1,2,3$ stand for SAS \texttt{proc logistic}, R \texttt{vglm}, and our programs for MLM, respectively.
+We first calculate the root mean squared differences of the fitted probabilities $(m^{-1}J^{-1} $ $\sum_{i=1}^m \sum_{j=1}^J (\hat\pi_{ij}^{(a)}-\hat\pi_{ij}^{(b)})^2)^{1/2}$, where $a,b=1,2,3$ stand for SAS \texttt{proc} {\tt logistic}, R \texttt{vglm}, and our programs for MLM, respectively.
 In Figure~\ref{fig:box_MSE_fitprob}, we display the pairwise root mean squared differences only when both methods under comparison obtain feasible parameter estimates.
-Roughly speaking, the root mean squared differences are tiny, and the predictive probabilities are consistent across SAS, R and our algorithms when the fitted models are feasible.
+Roughly speaking, the root mean squared differences are tiny, and the predictive probabilities are consistent across SAS, R and our algorithms when the fitted model parameters are feasible.

-Next we compare the ratio of maximum likelihoods $\exp\{l(\hat{\boldsymbol{\theta}}^{(s)})-l(\hat{\boldsymbol{\theta}}^{(t)})\}$ for each pair of the three methods.
+Next we compare the ratio of maximum likelihoods $\exp\{l(\hat{\boldsymbol{\theta}}^{(a)})-l(\hat{\boldsymbol{\theta}}^{(b)})\}$ for each pair of the three methods.
 If the ratio is about $1$, then the two maximum likelihoods are about the same, which indicates comparable performance in term of maximizing the likelihood.
 The boxplots of pairwise ratios, when both estimates are feasible, are displayed in Figure~\ref{fig:box_diff_lik}.
 The ratios are fairly close to $1$ using the three different methods.
-In other words, when the estimated parameters are feasible, the three methods essentially obtain the same fitted model.
+In other words, when the estimated parameters are feasible, the three methods roughly obtain consistent maximum likelihood.

-Both SAS \texttt{proc logistic} and R \texttt{vglm} have infeasibility issues for about $4\%$ bootstrapped datasets in this example, while our algorithms work well for all 1000 cases.
+Both SAS \texttt{proc} {\tt logistic} and R \texttt{vglm} have infeasibility issues for about $4\%$ bootstrapped datasets in this example, while our algorithms work well for all the 1,000 cases.
 Overall, our algorithms outperform the current SAS and R package {\tt VGAM}.